 This course introduces the SQL language.
 Topics such as selects, inserts, updates, and deleting from a database will be covered.
 Advanced topics such as joins, grouping functions, and set queries will also be discussed.
 This course will solidify database design concepts and how to interact with a database.
-Students must complete laboratory assignments and a case study troubleshoot Windows DNS, DHCP, Remote Access, Network Protocols, IP Routing, and WINS in a Windows network infrastructure.
-Topics will include Network Address Translation and Certificate Services.
+Students must complete laboratory assignments and a case study.